celo-org/docs/docs/command-line-interface/introduction.md

 ```

 {% hint style="info" %}
-We are currently deploying the CLI with only Node v10.x LTS support.
-If you are running a different version of Node, consider using [NVM](https://github.com/nvm-sh/nvm#installation-and-update) to manage your node versions. e.g. with: `nvm install 10 && nvm use 10`
+We are currently deploying the CLI with only Node.js v12.x.
+If you are running a different version of Node.js, consider using [NVM](https://github.com/nvm-sh/nvm#installation-and-update) to manage your node versions. e.g. with: `nvm install 12 && nvm use 12`
 {% endhint %}

 {% hint style="info" %}